 Back then, this was how advertising got you to buy an Apple Mac instead of a PC.
-Fast forward to 2019 and it might as well be a modern take on the Office 365 vs G Suite battle.
+Fast forward to 2021 and it might as well be a modern take on the Google Workspace vs Microsoft 365 battle.

-Google’s collaboration tools, formerly known as Google Apps for Business but now going by the moniker of the G Suite, have taken Apple’s place as the proverbial cool guy.
-It’s all about stylish but simple UX, intuitive working, and easy collaboration across as big a divide as you can imagine.
+Google Workspace, formerly known as G Suite, has taken Apple’s place as the proverbial cool guy.
+It’s all about stylish but simple UX, intuitive working, and easy collaboration.

 The nerd here then is Microsoft’s Office suite.
-Despite its move to the cloud with Office 365 – pushed, in part, by the rise of the G Suite – Office is still seen as the “safe” choice for big corporates with matrix organizations, major silos and no hope in hell of getting people to talk to each other outside of mile-long email trails because Jean in Brussels keeps hitting reply-all.
+Despite its move to the cloud with Office 365 – pushed, in part, by the rise of Google Workspace – Office 365 is still seen as the “safe” choice for big corporates with matrix organizations, major silos, and no hope in hell of getting people to talk to each other outside of mile-long email hinders.

-But if you’re currently sizing up Office 365 vs G Suite, your winner is going to be determined on more than just looks.
+But if you’re currently deciding between Workspace vs Office 365, your winner is going to be determined on more than just looks.
 (Unless you’re *really* superficial.)
 While we’re biased because we love Google collaboration tools and its integration with Google intranet let’s put that to one side for a minute and walk you through your options.

 That said, Google apps for business are designed to be simple and efficient.
 If you need to dig into some hardcore data, or you need something with masses of functionality, you’d be better off looking at Office 365.

 Take the spreadsheet option, for example.
-Google Sheets are made for online collaboration – they’re so simple to use, but many people who use spreadsheets want it to do more than pretty tables.
+Google Sheets are made for online collaboration – they’re so simple to use, but many people who use spreadsheets want more than pretty tables.
 When it comes to functionality, Excel is superior to Sheets.
 It is designed to work with sizable data, has an abundance of built-in formulas and a speedier "lookup" function.

 Still, try saying “Hey Google, open a new spreadsheet” and then talk to us about efficiencies.